Roman Catholic

 details of death

-After German invasion of Poland in 09.1939 and start of the World War II arrested on 21.01.1939 by the Germans (the Archdiocesan Summer Resort in Rościnno Germans expropriated and turned into a school and summer camp for German youth).
+After German invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, arrested by the Germans on 21.01.1939.
+The Archdiocesan Summer Resort in Rościnno, where resided, the Germans robbed and turned into a school and summer camp for Germ.
+Hitler‐Jugend (Eng.
+Hitler's Youth), the youth wing of the German National Socialist Party NSDAP.

 Interned in Górna Grupa transit camp.